 “It requires quite a bit of thinking,” Yousuf says.
 “It’s not the traditional approach.”

 Needless to say, a lot of change management goes into these types of initiatives.

-“Change management enablement in companies is actually very hard,” Yousuf says, “alignment within organizations is actually really hard and it’s the role of the CIO to do that.”
+“Change management enablement in companies is actually very hard,” Yousuf says, “an alignment within organizations is actually really hard and it’s the role of the CIO to do that.”

 Setting Up Resilient & Future-Proof Architectures

 Organizations are buying more software than ever before.
 But connecting it all together into a coherent architecture remains a core issue for CIOs.

 According to Yousuf, people are waking up to the fact that because their enterprise is driven by software and they need to ensure that they’re connected, secure, and compliant, and that the data is flowing.